kathleenisrad/modeling-housing-prices-homework/README.md

 I tested out three different models: Linear, Lasso, and Ridge Regression.
 Success was evaluated based off of R^2 and root mean squared error (RMSE) scores.
 A dummy model was created to evaluate the baseline, and my models were compared against it.
+I used cross validation to find the best alphas for the Lasso and Ridge models.

 ## Features:
 When testing my models, I included all housing features.
 Then I kept only features that were strongly